AAXICO Airlines: Merger with Saturn

 Since Saturn had the transatlantic authority, and acquisition of Saturn would require re-applying for that authority, Saturn had to be the surviving entity, though AAXICO was the surviving management and ownership.
 The merger closed November 5, 1965.
 On 7 February 1966, Howard J. Korth, now president of the new Saturn, announced its first orders for jets, two DC-8-61s.

 AAXICO Sales

 Not included in the Saturn merger was AAXICO Sales, Inc., a parts distribution company.
 This was retained by the Korth family and its existence became an issue with the CAB, because it had a legislative mandate to ensure any interlocking arrangement between airlines and any other phase of aviation was in the public interest.
 Howard Korth sold off his stake to other family members, but Saturn was still restricted from doing more than $100,000 in yearly business with AAXICO Sales without CAB approval.
 AAXICO Sales, eventually just AAXICO, continued in business in the parts manufacturing and distribution business, still owned by the Korth family, until it was sold in 2012 to Kapco-Global, now known as Proponent, an aircraft parts supplier.
-In this way the AAXICO name remained present in the aviation business for almost an additional half century.